Updated: September 17, 2024

 Artist: Fat-Chihuahua | CC BY-NC-ND 3.0

 The tale of the Oak King and the Holly King is an archetypal element we find in many cultures.
 It represents the changing of the seasons, the circle of life and renewal that repeats itself every single year.
-Sometimes, the duality is seen as the battle between the light and the darkness, other times, it’s the day versus the night.
-But most often, it’s a general theme of the summertime and the wintertime swapping out.
+Sometimes, the duality is seen as the battle between the light and the darkness, other times, it’s the cold versus warmth.
+Some see the battle taking place at the Equinoxes, and others at the Solstices.
+Some view it as a simple change in rule, and others see one king dying in old age while the other is reborn.
+Most often, it’s a general theme of the summertime and the wintertime swapping out.

-Other mythologies, such as Celtic, Hindu, and even Christian, saw variations in the story of the two kings.
+Other mythologies, such as Celtic and Hindu, saw variations in the story of the two kings.
 Possibly the most famous example we have in medieval Europe is the tail of Sir Gawain and the Green Knight.
-Others include the Celtic entities Lugh of Tuatha de Danann and Balor of the Fomorians, Gwyn ap Nudd Gwythyr ap Greidawl of Welsh legends, and to an extent, even Jesus Christ and John the Baptist from the New Testament of the Bible.
+Others include the Celtic entities Lugh of Tuatha de Danann and Balor of the Fomorians as well as Gwyn ap Nudd and Gwythyr ap Greidawl of Welsh legends.

 A large subsection of the Wiccan teachings doesn’t see the Holly King and the Oak King as separate beings.
-Instead, practitioners of Wicca view them as aspects of one deity, known as the King of the Wildwood or the Horned God.
+Instead, those practitioners view them as aspects of one deity, known as the the Horned God or the Sun God.
 This archetype is usually depicted with big horns or antlers.
-Normally, we associate it with a wide variety of horned deities, with the Biblical Satan being one of them.
+The Horned God goes by many names including the Green Man and the King of the Wildwood.
+Normally, we associate it with a wide variety of horned deities like Pan and Cernunnos.
+The Horned God is commonly confused with Satan by outsiders, and is part of the reason Wiccans have a reputation as devil worshippers.

 The Two Kings Summarized